 - May 25: Internships begin (with dates flexed for students who are completing classes)

 - August 1 – August 5: Required post-internship workshop

 The National Park Service is a bureau of the U.S. Department of the Interior.
 Since 1916, the National Park Service has been entrusted with the care of our national parks.
 With the help of volunteers and partners, it safeguards these special places and shares their stories with more than 330 million visitors every year.

 The National Park Service preserves the natural and cultural resources and values of the National Park System for the enjoyment, education, and inspiration of this and future generations.
 The park service cooperates with partners to extend the benefits of natural and cultural resource conservation and outdoor recreation throughout this country and the world.

-Environment for the Americas has developed internship opportunities for underrepresented youth since 2009.
+Environment for the Americas’ mission is to connect diverse people to nature and bird conservation through research and education.
+We have developed internship opportunities for underrepresented youth since 2009.
 We create connections to nature, science, research, and other fields of study by providing unique, hands-on learning opportunities.
-Our partnership with the National Park Service is built on our model, which offers additional training, mentorship, and assistance finding subsequent positions.
+Our partnership with the National Park Service is built on our internship model, which offers additional training, mentorship, and assistance finding subsequent positions.